Utah vs. Arizona State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Utah and its opponents have combined for 51 points just two times this season.
+- Utah and its opponents have combined for 51.5 points just twice this year.

-- Arizona State has combined with its opponents to score more than 51 points in one game this season.
+- Arizona State's games have gone over 51.5 points in just one opportunity this season.

-- The combined points per game average of the two teams, 64.1, is 13.1 points greater than Saturday's over/under.
+- The two teams combine to average 64.1 points per game, 12.6 more than the total in this contest.

-- This contest's over/under is 11.8 points greater than the 39.2 these two squads combine to surrender per game this season.
+- These two squads combine to allow 39.2 points per game, 12.3 fewer than this contest's over/under.

 Utah Stats and Trends

-- So far this season Utah has one win against the spread.

-- The Utes have yet to cover the spread this season when favored by 1 point or more in three chances.
+- This season, the Utes are winless against the spread when entering a game as a favorite of 1.5 points or more (in three chances).

-- Utah's games this year have hit the over on two of four set point totals (50%).
+- Utah's games this year have gone over the total in two out of four opportunities (50%).

-- Utah is 1-3 against the spread and 3-2 overall this season when the team records more than 16.2 points.
+- Utah is 1-3 against the spread and 3-2 overall in games when it scores more than 16.2 points.

-- In games that Utah piles up over 299 yards, the team is 1-3 against the spread and 3-2 overall.
+- Utah is 1-3 against the spread and 3-2 overall when the team piles up more than 299.0 yards.

-- The Utes have turned the ball over eight times this season, one fewer than the Sun Devils have forced (9).
+- The Utes have eight giveaways this season, while the Sun Devils have nine takeaways .

 - Find the latest spread and moneyline odds for Utah at SISportsbook.